Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-01/02-files/page-03.md

 <div class="divider-heading"></div>

-You will come across _many_ types of **media** files in websites.
-Below are just some common types, however, there are many different kinds available.
+You will come across _many_ types of **media** files on websites.
+Below are just some common types.
+However, there are many different kinds available.
 This list also excludes streaming media, which is used extensively on the web.

 <div class="divider-pg"></div>